akshsgaur/code-reasoning-repro/src/models/bedrock_claude/README.md

 - The CLI relies on HuggingFace datasets.
 Set `HF_HOME` or log in if the dataset is private.
 - Increase `--pred-num-problems` / `--choice-num-problems` gradually; a full sweep over ~350 DSL/LeetCode tasks can take hours and incur meaningful API spend.
 - The `BedrockInvocationParams` object supports seeding through `metadata.user_id`, which provides light stochastic control when temperature sampling is enabled.
+- Problems missing mutated variants are filtered out by default (they often have `mutated_code=null` in the dataset).
+This prevents mid-run failures when building prompts.

 ## Galileo tracing (optional)